Table of Contents

 APC : 001,036,0855 DATE : 2018-10-02 06:32:41 -0400 HOSTNAME : upsoffice VERSION : 3.14.14 (31 May 2016) debian UPSNAME : office CABLE : USB Cable DRIVER : USB UPS Driver UPSMODE : Stand Alone STARTTIME: 2018-09-30 14:16:17 -0400 MODEL : Back-UPS NS 675M1 STATUS : ONLINE LINEV : 122.0 Volts LOADPCT : 38.0 Percent BCHARGE : 100.0 Percent TIMELEFT : 5.7 Minutes MBATTCHG : 5 Percent MINTIMEL : 3 Minutes MAXTIME : 0 Seconds SENSE : Medium LOTRANS : 92.0 Volts HITRANS : 139.0 Volts ALARMDEL : No alarm BATTV : 13.6 Volts LASTXFER : Low line voltage NUMXFERS : 0 TONBATT : 0 Seconds CUMONBATT: 0 Seconds XOFFBATT : N/A SELFTEST : NO STATFLAG : 0x05000008 SERIALNO : 4B1616P24555 BATTDATE : 2016-04-22 NOMINV : 120 Volts NOMBATTV : 12.0 Volts NOMPOWER : 360 Watts FIRMWARE : 930.a5 .D USB FW:a5 END APC : 2018-10-02 06:32:43 -0400

-If you see that “STATUS:ONLINE” message then it is talking to your UPS and you’re ready to setup XTension to talk to it.
+If you see that “STATUS:ONLINE” message then your pi is setup properly and your UPS is communicating.

 Once the interface is enabled and running you will be presented with a list of units created automatically by the interface.
 They will be given a default name that is based on the name you gave the interface and then the function.

 AC Power: shows online and is in an on state as long as the AC power is available.
-Since I’m polling the UPS relatively slowly it may not catch very short interruptions in power.
-If you need an immediate event about the loss and restoration of power let me know as that can probably be done through further software on the Pi.
+This is updated by the realtime user scripts we installed on the pi and also from polling.
+This way you can catch very short power failures that would not have been caught due to the normal intermittent polling.
+Note that in order to receive these real time events XTension and your UPS monitor Pi must be on the same subnet.
 You may wish to change the default colors for this unit so that it displays green when the power is on and red when the power is off as it’s the off state that is the warning state.

 Error: sometimes the software will append an error message to the status line.
 I have seen “LOWBATT” when my ups battery wasn’t going to be able to service the high load.
 This unit will display either “none” or the message sent.
 It will be off as long as there is no error and will turn on to alert you that the UPS has sent some error message.
 Use the On script to notify yourself of an error message from the UPS.
 Note that this is not the same as a failed battery self test, that message handled separately see the “Self Test Failure” unit below.